 Similar to this myth is the idea that you can only shop at high-end grocery stores to make a difference in your lifestyle.
-I won’t go into too much detail here, but in short, I’ve picked wild berries outside of a Whole Foods that were healthier than any food in their store.
-I’ll explain how you too can spot some wild foods to add to your diet.
-Even if you only know of a few, it makes a major difference when you compare the cost of organic blueberries at $4.99 a half pint to “free.99” when sourced straight from Mother Nature.
+I’ll explain how you too can spot wild foods sourced straight from Mother Nature to add to your diet.

 Here are some easy tips for sustaining a wholesome diet, no matter what your budget is:

 You can buy produce and other staples in bulk at stores like Costco, as well as online.
 This can save you an astonishing amount of money.
 You can purchase raw nuts, seeds, grains, spices, and even coconut oil at great prices from these kinds of retailers.
 Costco has a pretty great produce section with big bags of organic spinach and carrots.

 If you can set aside one day per week to prep (and in some cases, freeze) your meals, there won’t be a concern of fresh food going bad.
 You’ll also save time in the long run, considering all the time spent pondering what to eat every time you get hungry.